entropicalabs/entropica_qaoa/PackageOutline.md

     >>>     vqe_circuit(theta)  # parametric circuit.
 Now the `prepare_state()` part could simply be the code `CreateArbitraryState` method you mentioned.
 But good point!

+EM:
+--
+Let's discuss the optimiser question more on Skype.
+About the prepare_state() method, that sounds good.

 """
 class abstract_cost_function(qvm=None, return_float=False, log=None):
 	"""Template class for cost_functions that are passed to the optimizer